majikayogames/SimpleDungeons/README.md

 I did a YouTube video explaining how the algorithm works here: https://www.youtube.com/watch?v=TPvxWIKHE6Q

 You can download this repo and open its folder in Godot to run the sample project.
+(When the level starts press V to noclip and fly into the dungeon)

 ## Installation